sydspost/Sync-Polar-Balance-scale-to-Garmin-Connect/README.md

 username=<username>
 password=<password>

-Replace and with your Garmin Connect login credentials.
+Replace username and password with your Garmin Connect login credentials.

 6. Run sync.py

 python sync.py

+If there is no new weight measurement, the script ends without uploading data to Garmin Connect.
+This prevents double of multiple registrations.

 To run application with a certain frequency, add this command to a scheduler like cron on linux.
+Example:
+0 3 * * * cd /home/pi/Sync-Polar-Balance-scale-to-Garmin-Connect; python3 /home/pi/Sync-Polar-Balance-scale-to-Garmin-Connect/sync.py